-NOTE: Output Loudness should be adjusted to match the facility target or the dialnorm value of the Dolby Digital (AC-3) encoder.
+WARNING: Output Loudness MUST be adjusted to match the facility target and/or the dialnorm value of the Dolby Digital (AC-3) encoder.
+See Section 5.2 below.

 • Current Output: 0dB LKFS to -144dB LKFS

 - A simple utility ITU-R BS.1770 loudness meter with 10 second integration; see below for detailed description.